passionys/food_truck_service/README.md

 #### **Todo items**
 1. Displaying result more efficiently.
-   We can ask users to set up the field names in the config file to display in the result.
+   We can ask users to set up the field names to show as results in the config file.
 2. How to deploy the application